 The exit requirement for this master's degree is a final exit assessment.
-Students who began the program during or before the Fall 2011 semester can elect to take an examination rather than submitting an assessment.
-Students who are on probation are not eligible to submit the exit assessment, take the exam, or graduate.
+Students who are on probation are not eligible to submit the exit assessment or graduate.

-Exit assessments are assembled inside the Canvas learning management systems.
-Each semester, students who plan on graduating that semester will be sent email instructions for self-enrolling in the Exit Assessment course.
-Once enrolled, they will be able to assemble and submit their assessment with guidance from the SIS office and their advisors.
-Students are directed to the Exit Requirements page on the SIS website, http://ci.uky.edu/sis/lisexit, for current information.
+Exit assessments are submitted within the Canvas learning management system.
+Each semester, Student Affairs will send instructions for graduation paperwork and self-enrolling in the Exit Assessment course over the listserv.
+Once enrolled, they will be able to submit their assessment with guidance from the SIS office and their advisors.
+Students should consult the Exit Requirements page on the SIS website for current information.